npm/gauge/README.md

   * The name of a theme, which will be looked up in the current *themes* object.
-  * A configuration object with any of `hasUnicode`, `hasColor` or `platform` keys, which if wlll be used to override our guesses when making a default theme selection.
+  * A configuration object with any of `hasUnicode`, `hasColor` or `platform` keys, which if will be used to override our guesses when making a default theme selection.

   If no theme is selected then a default is picked using a combination of our